 As with most new housing developments, there are areas of public open space and other shared surfaces in Lightmoor Village that will not be adopted by the local authority (Telford and Wrekin Council).

 These areas must be managed and maintained by an alternative organisation.
-The Maintenance Charge funds this management which is delivered to residents by Bournville Stewardship Services.
+The Stewardship Charge funds this management which is delivered to residents by Bournville Stewardship Services.

 As well as the management of public open spaces, the restrictive covenants in place in Lightmoor Village also enable Bournville Stewardship Services to manage the visual amenity of all the properties in the Village through a specialised development control function.